 Differences Between Topps and O-Pee-Chee Baseball Cards

 At a glance, most O-Pee-Chee and Topps baseball cards put out between 1965 and 1992 look the same.
-But when you look a little closer, there are some noticeable difference.
-Besides the logo, the biggest is the bilingual text that starting appearing on the back of O-Pee-Chee cards in 1970.
+But when you look a little closer, there are some noticeable differences.
+Besides the logo, the biggest is the bilingual text that started appearing on the back of O-Pee-Chee cards in 1970.
 Both English and French were included.

 The copyright in the fine print on the back is another way to quickly spot an O-Pee-Chee Baseball card.
 This is especially important for 1990 and 1991 O-Pee-Chee Baseball where the set kept the Topps markings.
-The copyright is the fastest way to tell the Canadian cards from the American.
+The copyright is the fastest way to tell Canadian cards from American cards.